 Scattered across a few rock surfaces, this group includes a very weathered wallaby, the head of a wallaby (or kangaroo) and a shield,

-The Milyerra Road Fire Trail literally crosses the first engraving site, a large, tesselated rock platform that is sign-posted.
-Unfortunately mountain bikes and bulldozer tracks have damaged some of the engravings, and two figures recorded in 1899 have been worn away completely.
+The largest engraving site is crossed by the Milyerra Trail.
+The large, tesselated rock platform is the only sign-posted Aboriginal engraving sie int he area, but unfortunately mountain bikes and bulldozer tracks have damaged some of the engravings.
+Two figures recorded in 1899 have been worn away completely.

 A boomerang or moon is nestled in a natural depression in the rock.

-Nearby is another small site (Sim Group 167, Series 9), which was recorded as being two wallabies (, an eel, two fish and a narrow oval shield – all quite weathered.
+Nearby is another small site, which was recorded as being two wallabies, an eel, two fish and a narrow oval shield – all quite weathered.
 The smaller wallaby (bottom right) looks more like a pademelon.

-Further on is a lone engraving of a nine-toed mundoe, which wasn’t documented by Campbell, Sim or McCarthy.
+Further along the Milyerra Trail is a lone engraving of a nine-toed mundoe, which wasn’t documented by Campbell, Sim or McCarthy.

 Another rock platform has a two fish, one of them with many peck marks on its body.

 Continuing down the Milyerra Road Fire Trail, a rock platform above the track has a small and unusual engraving of a figure wearing some kind of head-dress, and another motif that may be a turtle (both photos below from Sydney Rock Art).